This post may contain affiliate links. Please read our disclosure policy.

 Enter your email below and we’ll send the recipe straight to your inbox (and more recipes sent daily!)

-Why We Love These Watermelon Popsicles
+Why You’ll Love These Watermelon Popsicles

 • Agave nectar: Feel free to switch this out for maple syrup or honey.